 The Guides below will help you better prepare for and respond to a disaster – click to view or download

-The similar Wildfire and Emergency Preparedness (WEP) workshop is offered by OFSC and covers personal preparedness steps plus home hardening for wildfire, home ignition zones/ember protection, defensible space, Red Flag Warnings, firescaping and the importance of working as a community towards the common goal of wildfire protection.
-The free ~1 hour WEP workshop can be provided in-person or online via Zoom.
+OFSC’s Wildfire and Emergency Preparedness (WEP) workshop covers the top 5 essential personal preparedness steps plus home hardening for wildfire, home ignition zones/ember protection, defensible space, Red Flag Warnings, firescaping and the importance of working as a community towards the common goal of wildfire protection.
+The ~1 hour WEP workshop can be provided in-person or online via Zoom.

-Neighborhoods, community groups, businesses, and other organizations are all invited to sign up for the free PEP or WEP workshop.
+Neighborhoods, community groups, businesses, and other organizations are all invited to sign up for the WEP workshop.

-• A downloadable PDF template of the Oakland Firesafe Council PEP workshop presentation is HERE
+• A downloadable PDF template of the Oakland Firesafe Council WEP workshop presentation is HERE

-• External links noted in the PEP and WEP workshops are HERE
+• External links noted in the WEP workshop are HERE

 Listos California’s statewide campaign is focused directly on engaging and readying diverse and vulnerable populations for disasters (wildfires, earthquakes, floods, etc.) by providing resources that are accessible, in-language and culturally competent.